acallejasp/fdsw-github/site/content/docs/5.3/customize/optimize.md

 ---
 layout: docs
 title: Optimize
-description: Keep your projects lean, responsive, and maintainable so you can deliver the best experience and focus on more important jobs.
+description: Keep your projects lean, responsive, and maintainable so you can deliver the best experienciaerience and focus on more important jobs.
 group: customize
 toc: true
 ---